 At the end, we achieve our goal: we move almost every detail about the restriction to finite $\tau $ and compact $\Omega $ away from the interior sectors of the diagrams. \textquotedblleft Almost every\textquotedblright\ means every, but for the discretization of the loop momenta.
 The discretization does enter the diagrams, since it affects the propagators.
 What is important is that it does not affect the spectral optical identities of ref. \cite{diagrammarMio} in an invasive way, because those identities hold threshold by threshold, for arbitrary frequencies, without integrating on the loop momenta, or summing over $\mathbf{n}\in \mathcal{U}$.

-Now we are equipped with what it takes to proceed.
+Now we are equipped with what we need to proceed.
 We first regularize and renormalize the theory, then investigate unitarity, and finally extend the formulation to theories that include purely virtual particles.